The Thing (2011 film): Studio mandated reshoots

-While the film was originally set for release in April, Universal Pictures changed the date to October 14, 2011, to allow time for reshoots.
-The intention of the reshoots was to "enhance existing sequences or to make crystal clear a few story beats or to add punctuation marks to the film's feeling of dread."
 On his Facebook page, Matthijs van Heijningen Jr. claimed that the reshoots of the film included making an entirely different ending, referring to the original cut as the "Pilot Version" and the new cut as the "Tetris Version".
 In the original ending, Kate was to discover the original pilots of the spaceship which had all been killed by The Thing, which was an escaped specimen they had collected from another planet, implying that the ship was crashed in an attempt to kill the monster.
 "I liked that idea because it would be the Norwegian camp in space.
 Kate sees the pod room and one pod being broken, giving her the clues what happened.
 What didn't work was that she wanted to find Sander and stop the ship from taking off and still solve the mystery in the ship.
 These two energies were in conflict."
+The original ending had Kate finding the corpse of the alien pilot of the spaceship, discovering that it had accidentally come into contact with the Thing while collecting biological specimens on a zoological expedition, and deliberately killed itself by cutting its own air supply, and crashed its own ship in an attempt to kill the Thing.
+For the new ending, ADI's practical animatronic alien pilot was replaced by a CGI display of rapidly shifting cubes, and the addition of a CGI "Sander-Thing" was created at "the last minute," the director said, "and it shows, unfortunately."

 Release

-The film was premiered in New York City on October 10, 2011, and was released on October 14, 2011 in the United States.
+The film had its premiere in New York City on October 10, 2011, and was released on October 14, 2011, in the United States.